colyseus/docs/docs/demo/mmo/index.md

-﻿
+﻿﻿
 # MMO Tech Demo

-The purpose of this technical demo is to show one method of how to make a basic MMO.
+The purpose of this technical demo is to show one method of how to make a **basic** MMO.
 Including a chat system, player persistence, multiple flowing ColyseusRooms and networked interactable objects.
-The demo is designed to work with Colyseus version 0.14.7 and [Unity version 2020.3.1f1](https://unity3d.com/unity/qa/lts-releases).
+It is important to note that this demo **does not** include sharding or any other methods of load balancing that one would need for a production scale MMO.
+This demo is designed to work with Colyseus version 0.14.7 and [Unity version 2020.3.1f1](https://unity3d.com/unity/qa/lts-releases).